Maysen42/HyFiVe_Deckbox2.0/02_Deckbox/01_Hardware/README.md

 </figure>

 ### PCB on AC/DC Housing
-Screw the PCB onto the AC/DC housing with 2 metal screws (2.2 x 6.5 mm).
+Screw the PCB onto the AC/DC housing with 2 metal screws **(2.2 x 6.5 mm)**.
+**Attention: DO NOT confuse the screws with 9.5 mm length, otherwise the AC/DC-converter might take damage**

 <figure>
    <img src="media/bottom_part_pcb.jpg"  width="400" title="PCB on ACDC housing">